 We got stuck on a mountain during a heavy thunderstorm in the Alpes and gladly made it into a hut that was also a restaurant.
 We sat down … damp and a little clueless about how long this storm might take and how we could get back to our hotel in the valley.
-Meanwhile we ordered something to eat: Käsespätzle!
+Meanwhile, we ordered something to eat: Käsespätzle!
+(Cheese Spaetzle)

-Never in my entire life I have seen my kids eat like crowd of vulture!
-They fought about every single bite, despite the fact that they have had a really good breakfast not too long ago.
+Never in my entire life, I have seen my kids eat like a crowd of vulture!
+They fought over every single bite, despite the fact that they have had a really good breakfast not too long ago.

 I can still remember my first Käsepätzle: When I visited my grandma in Augsburg we went on a hike along the Ice channel that once had been built for the Olympics.
-We decided to rest at an inn and she ordered me Käsespätzle and I was sure that this is the best food I’ve ever had – just like my kid.
+We decided to rest at an inn and she ordered me Käsespätzle and I was sure that Cheese Spaetzle is the best food I’ve ever had – just like my kids.

 The whole process of making Käsespätzle is easy but it always leaves you with a little mess in the kitchen.
 But don’t worry, it’s not that bad.
-Expect to need a bowl for mixing the dough, a large cooking pot, a strainer, a Spätzle-Presse (available at amazon), a cutting board and sharp knife, a skimmer, a casserole or iron pan … basically everything that won’t fit into your dishwasher 😉
+Expect to need a bowl for mixing the dough, a large cooking pot, a strainer, a Spätzle-Presse (available at amazon), a cutting board and sharp knife, a skimmer, a casserole or iron pan … basically, everything that won’t fit easy into your dishwasher ;-)

 The result is worth every effort, just trust me on this!

 Tipp 1: I often double the recipe and freeze half of the Spaetzle or Käsespätzle in an aluminum pan.
 This way I have some in reserve and just need to put it into the oven on a day when I have less time for cooking.